nadeemlab/CEP/README.md

 ### Dataset Format
 When training, the network will look for 'trainA' and 'trainB' folders each containing images from domains A and B in the dataroot folder.
 During testing time, 'testA' and 'testB' subfolders should contain images for testing.

+### Public Dataset
+We trained our model on public data and found the results do not differ significantly.
+The model and data for depth esimation can be found [here](https://zenodo.org/record/5520029).
+The model and data for VC can be found [here](https://zenodo.org/record/5520019).

+### Google Colab
+A Google Colab notebook is provided for both depth and VC training [here](https://colab.research.google.com/drive/1KKAfsXoBZpix524l4PaGfHe4QDdwboTc?usp=sharing).

 ## [ISBI'21] Visualizing Missing Surfaces In Colonoscopy Videos using Shared Latent Space Representations [CODE COMING SOON!!!]